 An alcohol withdrawal seizure is often the first sign of alcohol withdrawal.
 It usually involves convulsions and involuntary muscle contractions.
 Withdrawal seizures can occur within 6 to 48 hours of your last drink.
-Without medical treatment, multiple seizures occur in 60% of people.
+Without medical treatment, multiple seizures occur in 60 percent of people.
 The time between the first and last seizure is usually less than six hours.

 Delirium Tremens (DTs)